 python range supported by the project.
 In this case, Poetry will try

 to find one that is and use it.
 If it’s unable to do so then you will be prompted

 to activate one explicitly, see Switching environments.

-For instance, if your project is Python 2.7 only, a standard workflow would be:
+For instance, if your project requires a newer Python than is available with your system, a standard workflow would be:

 Sometimes this might not be feasible for your system, especially Windows where